-The European home improvement market is large and attractive, with long-term growth supported by structural demand drivers.
-The market caters for a wide range of customer needs, ranging from maintenance, to repair or decoration tasks, and to heavy renovation projects.
-Kingfisher’s total addressable market, based on the key countries in which it operates, is approximately £130 billion.
-This is comprised primarily of sales to private consumers and tradespeople.
-Consumer needs are met by a wide range of product categories (consisting of private label and branded products), from decoration to building materials, to garden and outdoor.
-Services, such as installation and design, complement these product categories and help customers complete their projects.
-Larger format home improvement stores and trade channels are the key distribution channels, but generalist and specialist online ‘pure-players’, online marketplaces, home improvement specialist stores and discounters also play a role.
+In Europe, this market is significant and caters for a variety of customer needs from maintenance to repair or decoration tasks and heavy renovation projects.
+These needs are met by a wide range of private label and branded product categories and corresponding installation, design, and consumer finance services.
+Larger format home improvement stores and trade channels are among the key distribution channels.
+However, generalist and specialist online ‘pure-players’, online marketplaces, home improvement specialist stores and discounters also play a role.

-During the COVID crisis we’ve seen the emergence of a younger generation of ‘DIY’ers’, where interest, new skills and enthusiasm for DIY has grown considerably.
-While this accelerated trend is still emerging, it is encouraging and enables us to capture a broader range of customer segments.
-More generally, the more home improvement projects people undertake, the more DIY skills they learn – building confidence and ultimately increasing their interest and appetite for the activity, which is seen as a ‘hobby’ by some.
+During the pandemic we have also seen the emergence of a younger generation of ‘DIYers’ with interest, skills, and enthusiasm.
+This allows us to capture a diverse range of customers.
+The more home improvement projects people undertake, the more DIY skills they learn – building confidence and ultimately increasing their interest and appetite for the activity.

-While the overall home improvement market is growing, there are also clear longer-term shifts within the market which provide us with opportunities.
-Our ‘Powered by Kingfisher’ strategy is closely aligned with, and seeks to address, these trends.
+While the overall home improvement market is growing, other clear longer-term shifts in customer behaviours and trends provide us with further opportunities.
+Our ‘Powered by Kingfisher’ strategy is closely aligned with these trends and allows the business to respond appropriately.